 Semuc Champey is one of the most beautiful natural wonders in Guatemala.
 This incredible series of turquoise pools is set across a natural limestone bridge, hidden among dense jungle 12km southeast of Lanquín.
-You can work your way from the top of the rocky staircase to the bottom, bathing in the shallow pools whose jewel-toned waters are fed by the Río Cahabón.
-Alternatively, head upstream and hike the steep, slippery trail to the mirador for views across the whole of Parque Nacional Semuc Champey.
+You can work your way from the top of the rocky staircase to the bottom, bathing in the shallow pools fed by the Río Cahabón.
+Alternatively, head upstream and hike the slippery trail to the mirador for views across the whole of Parque Nacional Semuc Champey.

-While its remote location kept this scenic pocket of Guatemala off the tourist path for many years, today it’s a well-known stop on the backpacking trail between Tikal and the western highlands.
+Semuc Champney's remote location kept this scenic pocket of Guatemala off the tourist path for many years.
+Today it’s a well-known stop on the tourist trail between Tikal and the western highlands.
 No longer Guatemala’s best-kept secret, Semuc Champey still manages to maintain its allure despite its popularity – you can usually find a tranquil corner fairly easily.

 Where is Semuc Champey located?

-The pools are strung along a natural rocky bridge at the base of a valley in Parque Nacional Semuc Champey, 12km from the Q’eqchi’ village of Lanquín.
+The pools are strung along a natural rocky bridge at the base of a valley in Parque Nacional Semuc Champey, 12km from the Q’eqchi’ village of Lanquín in the centre of Guatemala.
 It’s a great spot for a day’s swimming and relaxing among nature.